MHD (rapper)

-Mohamed Sylla ([sila]; born 10 September 1994), better known by his stage name MHD, is a French rapper from Paris, who is known for blending trap music with music of West Africa; a genre he coined as "Afro Trap".
+Mohamed Sylla ([sila]; born 10 September 1994), better known by his stage name MHD, is a French rapper based in Paris, who is known for blending trap music with music of Africa; a genre he coined as "Afro Trap".
 He was previously part of the rap collective 1.9 Réseaux.

 Born in Vendée to a family of West African extraction, MHD began his career as a rapper in Paris at the age of 18.
 He found success in the mid-2010s through material he published on social media (notably music videos on YouTube) and in 2016 released his debut album MHD, which sold more than 200,000 copies in 6 months.
 He later received international recognition, and toured in Guinea, England, Senegal and Morocco.
-His second album, titled 19, was released in September 2018.
+His second album, titled 19, was released in September 2018, and he released his third album Mansa in July 2021.

-In January 2019, MHD was arrested by French police and charged with second-degree murder following investigation into a murder case dating back to 2018.
-While claiming his innocence, he was remanded in custody for 18 months, before being released under supervision.
-In 2021, he released a third album, Mansa.
+In January 2019, MHD was arrested and charged with second-degree murder following investigation into the case of a young man who was beaten to death in the streets of Paris.
+He was remanded in custody for 18 months, and in 2023 was convicted of murder and sentenced to twelve years in prison.
+Claiming his innocence, he appealed the verdict and was released from prison in February 2024.
+His trial in the appellate court is pending.

-Life and career

-1994–2012: Early life
+Early life

 Mohamed Sylla was born in La Roche-sur-Yon (Vendée, France) of a Senegalese mother and a Guinean father; later in life, he moved to the 19th arrondissement of Paris.
 As a child, he and his family would often listen to music from Africa; he cites Papa Wemba, Koffi Olomide, Salif Keita and Awilo Longomba as influences.

-2012–2015: Debut
+His cousin Gazo is also a rapper.

-In 2012, aged 18, Sylla a.k.a.
-"MHD" (a stage name derived from his first name Mohamed) joined 1.9 Réseaux, a rap collective in the 19th arrondissement.
-After years of spending time and money trying to make a breakthrough, he eventually quit the gangsta rap scene.
-He then started to make a living, first by delivering pizza, before landing a job as a waiter in a luxury restaurant in the 6th arrondissement; MHD has since talked about this experience, and the casual racism he was subjected to by the patrons.
+As an adult, before reaching fame, MHD was delivering pizza, then worked as a waiter in a luxury restaurant in the 6th arrondissement; MHD has since talked about this experience, and the casual racism he was subjected to by the patrons.
 After getting his BEP restauration (French foodservice qualification) he began considering a career in the catering industry.